The Best Books for 8th Graders

 The Fixer

 If your 8th grader prefers reading books set in the real world, they will enjoy the books in this section.
 This novel by Jennifer Lynn Barnes is a fun thriller that explores the secrets of Washington DC.
-Tess is sent to live with her older sister Ivy who is secretly DC’s “fixer,” someone who makes scandals disapear.
+Tess is sent to live with her older sister Ivy who is secretly DC’s “fixer,” someone who makes scandals disappear.
 Once Tess starts school, she finds herself in the roll of fixer for Hardwicke Academy.
 Soon both sisters find themselves wrapped up in the same conspiracy and realize what is really on the line.

 This book is like House of Cards or Scandel but written for the 8th grade age set.
 This is a great read for any teens interested in politics or political scandals.